Ananikov-Lab/cv4biofilms/README.md

 ### Data

-All data and networks, used in the research article is located [here](https://mega.nz/folder/zvhFjIJZ#wjaRa-D1ja6YEa0ZZjl--g)
+All data and networks, used in the research article, are located [here](https://mega.nz/folder/zvhFjIJZ#wjaRa-D1ja6YEa0ZZjl--g)

 If you want to run the scripts and jupyter notebooks, it is recommended to locate all necessary files in the *./data/* directory.

 It is also reccomemded to locate all *.ckpt* files in the *./final_models/* directory.

+## How to cite it?

+Kozlov K.S., Boiko D.A., Detusheva E.V., Detushev K.V., Pentsak E.O., Vereshchagin A.N., Ananikov V.P., "Digital biology approach for macroscale studies of biofilm growth and biocide effects with electron microscopy", *Digital Discovery*, **2023**, ASAP